YouYouTheBoxx/AutoColorizerGAN/README.md

 # AutoColorizerGAN
 A attempt at making a cGAAN colorizer model for which it's suprisingly working well.

+TODO:
-Just need to sort out why colours get washed with a big dataset.
+- Sort out why colours get washed with a big dataset.
+- Look about user hints as they create artefacts